 - 1. Discuss the role of turfgrass and its importance in the golf course industry - a.
 Discuss the role of turfgrass in golf course management - b.
 Describe the role of the turfgrass manager - c.
-Identify the different types of turfgrasses, and discuss their classification, growth habits, advantages, and disadvantages - d.
+Identify the different types of turfgrasses, and discuss their classification, growth habits, advantages, anddisadvantages - d.
 Identify different types of mowing equipment, and describe the uses and limitations of each type - e.
 Describe the role of sod farming in the golf course industry - 2.
 Describe the steps to establish turfgrass - a.
 Associate soil types and soil modification techniques with management of different turfgrasses - b.
 Discuss the advantages and disadvantages of the different methods of turfgrass establishments - c.
 Establish turfgrasses by seeding, plugging, sprigging, and sodding - d.
-Calculate the proper amount and apply fertilizer and other amendments to meet soil test requirements for fertility and pH adjustment - 3.
+Calculate the proper amount and apply fertilizer and other amendments to meet soil test requirements forfertility and pH adjustment - 3.
 Describe the maintenance procedures to manage a healthy turf.
 Block 20 - a.
-Plan fertilization programs and application schedules for different turfgrasses and modified soils versus native soils - b.
+Plan fertilization programs and application schedules for different turfgrasses and modified soils versus nativesoils - b.
 Discuss factors to consider in planning a mowing program for different turfgrasses including frequency of mowing and mower height for tees, greens, fairways, and roughs - c.
 Discuss and draw a mowing schedule for golf greens relating to direction of daily cut - d.
 Discuss irrigation needs of turf and signs that indicate when irrigation is needed - e.
-Describe and demonstrate cultural practices of turfgrass management including dethatching, aeration, top dressing, vertical cutting, and brushing - 4.
+Describe and demonstrate cultural practices of turfgrass management including dethatching, aeration, topdressing, vertical cutting, and brushing - 4.
 Discuss golf course design and management - a.
 Discuss the basic design and layout procedures of a golf course - b.
 Discuss and demonstrate maintenance practices for greens, tees, fairways, bunkers, and roughs - 5.
 Discuss soil modification for athletic fields and golf courses - a.
 Discuss complete soil modification - b.
 Discuss partial soil modification - c.
 Discuss nutrient management of both modified and partial modified soils - 6.
 Discuss the management practices that affect the speed of play - a.
 Discuss sequence of events prior to a golf tournament - b.
 Discuss cultural practices relating to turfgrass and their effects on putting speed - 7.
 Describe over seeding choices for golf courses - a.
 Identify the grass species used for golf course over seeding - b.
 Describe techniques for over seeding success on golf courses and sports turf - c.
 Identify alternatives and hazards for over seeding grasses

-- 8. Discuss turfgrass stresses - a.
+8. Discuss turfgrass stresses

+- a.
 Explain what agents cause stress to grasses - b.
 Explain how stress can affect grasses - c.
 Discuss ways to manage and produce turfgrass stresses - 9.
-Discuss turfgrass pests and methods to scout for pests will include the installation and maintenance of these systems.
+Discuss turfgrass pests and methods to scout for pests

-Course Number and Name: GTT 2824 Irrigation Systems: Design and Maintenance

-Description: This course is designed to investigate the types of irrigation systems.
-Discussion

-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 4 2 4 90
+Course Number and Name: GTT 2824 Irrigation S ystems: Desig n and Mainte nance Description: This course is designed to systems.
+Discussionwill incost of these systems. investigate th clude the insta e types of irri Illation and m gation naintenance Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 4 2 4 90 -